ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Experiments

 \subsection{Datasets}

 \textbf{AudioSet} (AS-2M, AS-20K) \cite{gemmeke2017audio} is a collection of YouTube clips for 527 multi-label weakly annotated audio events.
-The training set has 2 subsets; unbalanced dataset with around 2 million clips (AS-2M) and a class-wise balanced dataset with around 20K clips (AS-20K).
+The training set has 2 subsets; a class-wise balanced dataset with around 20K clips (AS-20K) and an unbalanced dataset combined with the balanced set, totaling approximately 2 million clips (AS-2M).
 The evaluation set has around 20K clips.

 \textbf{Environmental Sound Classification} (ESC-50) \cite{piczak2015esc} is a single audio event classification dataset, consists of 2,000 5-second environmental audio recordings organized into 50 classes.
 We follow the standard 5-fold cross-validation to evaluate our model on this dataset.